github-tools/github-release-notes/README.md

 There are optional arguments such as:

-- `--draft=true' To set the release as a draft
+- `--draft=true` To set the release as a draft
-- `--prerelease=true' To set the release as a prerelease
+- `--prerelease=true` To set the release as a prerelease
 - `--prefix=` Add a prefix to the tag version `e.g. v1.0.1`